MicroStrategy/rest-api-docs/docs/common-workflows/analytics/filter-data/retrieve-filters-applied-to-a-visualization/return-metric-limit-criteria.md

 1. Click **OK**.
 1. Click **Save**.

-Refer to the MicroStrategy product manuals for a detailed explanation of metric limits and how they can be applied.
+Refer to the Strategy product manuals for a detailed explanation of metric limits and how they can be applied.